Graduated PhD 2020

-The ecology and conservation of the Critically Endangered Christmas Island flying-fox
+The ecology and conservation of the Christmas Island flying-fox (Pteropus natalis)

 The Christmas Island flying-fox (CIFF) is the last remaining indigenous mammal on Christmas Island, a remote, beautiful, and ecologically unique part of Australia.
 However, Christmas Island's biodiversity is under threat from anthropogenic change.
 This is evidenced by the extinction of two native rat species, and the only two mammal extinctions in Australia in the last 50 years: the Christmas Island shrew (Crocidura trichura), and the Christmas Island pipistrelle bat (Pipistrellus murrayi).
 In addition, there have been significant population declines in most endemic birds, and all but one endemic reptile have been lost from the wild.

 The CIFF was listed in January 2014 as Critically Endangered under the Commonwealth Environment Protection and Biodiversity Conservation (EPBC) Act 1999.
 Since 1984, the population has declined by 67% and if the causes of decline are not identified and remedied, it too will become extinct.
 The precipitous decline of the CIFF has serious implications for Christmas Island's endemic flora and fauna as its role in seed dispersal and pollination is critical for maintaining the health of the island's unique ecosystems.
 The CIFF's decline is paralleled by that of other fauna on the island, pointing to an unidentified but widespread malaise within Christmas Island's ecosystems.